mayumayara/challenge05/README.md

 ## About the challenge

-In this challenge, I had to diply what I've learned in stage 03 about CSS Grid.
+In this challenge, I had to go diply what I've learned in stage 03 about CSS Grid.

 ## Challenge layout